rrenzett/reverse-geocoding/README.md

-# reverse-geocoding project
+# Reverse-Geocoding Project
+---

+## Requirements

-Maven and Java 1.8 must be installed and in your path to build and execute the project.
+Maven and Java 1.8 must be installed and in your path to build and execute this project.

-# Build Steps
+## Build Steps

-1) Change directory to <project root> folder
+1. Change directory to <project root> folder
-2) Run mvn install
+2. Run mvn install

-# Launch Steps
+## Launch Steps

-1) Change directory to the <project root>/target folder
+1. Change directory to the <project root>/target folder
-2) Run java -jar reverse-geocoding-0.0.1-SNAPSHOT.jar
+2. Run java -jar reverse-geocoding-0.0.1-SNAPSHOT.jar